+An optical client subscribes optical network services from the optical carrier operator with a granularity that is equal to a wavelength, waveband (set of wavelengths) or a complete fiber.
 The optical client would be typically another peer optical operator whose network interacts with that of the optical carrier operator in order to provide other network services to its own clients.

-The optical client can also be a large private enterprise that has its own optical equipment and subscribes optical services directly from the optical carrier operator rather than to subscribe network services from third party IP network providers.
+It can also be a large private enterprise that has its own optical equipment and subscribes optical services directly from the optical carrier operator rather than to subscribe network services from third party IP network providers.